mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 shows a schematic representation of what we mean by the fold-change.
-This ratiometric quantity normalizes the expression level of a gene with regulation given by a transcriptional repressor by the expression level of the same gene in the absence of the regulation--via a knock-out of the repressor gene, for example.
+This ratiometric quantity normalizes the expression level of a gene with regulation given by a transcriptional repressor by the expression level of the same gene in the absence of the regulation---via a knock-out of the repressor gene, for example.
 Mathematically this is defined as
 $$
 \text{fold-change} \equiv \frac{m_{ss}(R > 0)}{m_{ss}(R = 0)}.